Monitoring for Waste: Evidence from Medicare Audits

 Abstract: A common feature of employer-sponsored insurance is coverage for dependents.
 While prior work shows that employees trade off job mobility for their own coverage, there is less evidence on the intra-family spillovers of dependent coverage onto parental labor supply.
 We study this using a panel of insurance claims that links dependent insurance enrollment with a proxy for parental job tenure.
 We develop a regression discontinuity design that exploits variation in coverage eligibility by dependent birth date from the Affordable Care Act.
 We find that a one percent increase in the dependent enrollment likelihood increases parental job retention by 0.20 percent.

-Controlling Costs Through Soft Spending Limits: Evidence from the Medicare Therapy Cap
+Screening Through Soft Spending Limits: Evidence from the Medicare Therapy Cap

 with Ashvin Gandhi.
+Latest version April 2025.

 Effects of Nursing Home Payment on Patient-Centered Outcomes